abhiram-k-2223/satellite-multiclassification/README.md

 ## Project Overview

-Welcome to the Satellite Image Classification project!
-This repository contains code to classify satellite images using machine learning techniques.
+This repository contains code to classify satellite using machine learning techniques.
 The project explores multiple models and evaluates their performance to determine the most accurate classifier for this dataset.

 ## Dataset